Pentagram maps and refactorization in Poisson-Lie groups: Introduction and outline of main results

-{\bf Acknowledgments.} The author is grateful to Anton Alekseev, Michael Gekhtman, Boris Khesin, Alexander Shapiro, Richard Schwartz, and Yuri Suris for fruitful discussions.
+{\bf Acknowledgments.} The author is grateful to Quinton Aboud, Anton Alekseev, Michael Gekhtman, Boris Khesin, Nicolai Reshetikhin, Richard Schwartz, Alexander Shapiro, Yuri Suris, Sergei Tabachnikov, and the anonymous referee for useful discussions and remarks.
 A large part of this work was done during the author's visit to Max Planck Institute for Mathematics (Bonn).
-The author would like to thank the institute's faculty and staff for their support and stimulating atmosphere.
+The author would like to thank the Institute's faculty and staff for their support and stimulating atmosphere.
+This work was supported by NSF grant DMS-2008021.